pratham76/image-Caption-generator/README.md

 # imgae-Caption-generator
-generates caption for the images uploaded my the user
+generates caption for the images uploaded by the user